 Elective Courses or Transfer Courses:

 • Twelve additional elective credits to be selected in consultation with the advisor.

 Students who have completed their teaching credential at the University of Redlands as post-baccalaureate students within the past six years may use four of these courses, not including student teaching, as their electives (up to a maximum of 12 units).
-Other students may transfer six qualified credits from an accredited program outside the University of Redlands, providing the courses are not in obsolescence by the time the student completes the Curriculum & Instruction program.
+Other students may transfer six qualified credits from an accredited Master's level program outside the University of Redlands, providing the courses are not in obsolescence by the time the student completes the Curriculum & Instruction program.